We create relationships from the inside out. When we want to change how our relationships are operating, it’s an inside job.

 Mukti Jarvis (mook-tee) specialises in the energetic dance of healthy relationship.
-She’s a warm, skillful experiential attachment-oriented Counsellor and Therapist, who is Polyvagal nervous system and Body-oriented in her approach.
-Throughout her professional (and personal) life, human connection, emotional honesty, dignity, and mutual well-being have been the priority.
+She’s a warm, skillful experiential attachment-oriented Counsellor and psychotherapist, who is Polyvagal and Body-oriented in her approach.

-Mukti is a member of the:
+Mukti is a member of:

 International Center for Excellence in EFT

-Melbourne Community for EFT
+Melbourne Center for EFT

 International Center for Nonviolent Communication